 3. Semantic Search

 The way people consume information has dramatically changed in last two decades.
-It wasn’t long ago, when we turned to libraries, dictionaries, phone books, and paper newspapers for information.
+It wasn’t long ago when we turned to libraries, dictionaries, phone books, and paper newspapers for information.
 Now we simply turn to the web for answers.
 Answering more complex questions could take days, now we get the answers in mere seconds.
-Accuracy of such answers majorly depends on how “smart” is the search.
+The accuracy of such answers majorly depends on how “smart” is the search.
 This is why the best search engines are now powered by natural language processing technology.
 It allows to provide information requested by a user rather than making him go through all the related keyword results.

 Semantic search engines can already be found in browsers, smartphones, e-commerce platforms, corporate programs such as CRMs, mobile applications, you name it.